dgpetrie/draft-petrie-vcon/vcon_charter.md

 The scope of the VCON working group is:

-  * Define a JSON based standard container and Media type to contain and/or reference conversational data including: call style meta data, recordings, data exchanged or presented in the conversations, conversation analysis, transcriptions, translations and annotations
+  * Define a JSON based standard container and Media type to contain and/or reference conversational data including: call style metadata, recordings, data exchanged or presented in the conversations, conversation analysis, transcriptions, translations and annotations
-  * Define/specify a mechanism for proving integrity of the conversation data
+  * Define/specify the use of an existing mechanism for proving integrity and optionally authenticity of the conversation data
-  * Define/specify a mechanism for encrypting of the objects enclosed in the vCon conversation data container to  provide confidentiality of the data independent of transport such that some parts of the vCon may be disclosed to different parties
+  * Define/specify the use of an existing mechanism for encrypting of the objects enclosed in the vCon conversation data container to provide privacy of the participants and/or confidentiality of the data independent of transport such that some parts of the vCon may be disclosed to different parties

   * Determine if there is need for defining media types and standard containers for some small set of analysis, annotation or transcription data
   * Consider data minimization for each of the use cases